hn/seagate-blackarmor-nas/README.md

 Make sure to restart the NAS via `reset` command after flashing the bootloader!

-If your nas just restarts with the error message `cpu reset` after the `fatload usb 0:1 0x800000 u-boot-nas220.kwb` command try to format the usb stick to `ext2` and use `ext2load ...` instead.
+If the NAS resets with a `cpu reset` message instead of loading the file, the stock Seagate bootloader chokes on reading from the USB stick.
+There are two ways around it: format the stick as `ext2` and use `ext2load usb 0:1 ...` in place of `fatload`, or leave the stock bootloader out of the picture entirely and run the new U-Boot over the serial line with `kwboot`, as described under [Revive a bricked device](#Revive-a-bricked-device).

 ### Starting Debian installation